International Exchange

 Which Partner Institution should I choose?

 With partner institutions in more than 100 countries, it can be difficult to choose.
-Please visit the Monash Abroad Portal and International Exchange official page first to see if you can find what you are looking for:
+Please visit the Monash Abroad Program Search and International Exchange official page first to see if you can find what you are looking for:

 Once you have gone through the two resources above, these additional pointers can help you plan for an exchange that best suits you and your course of study:

-Suggested Partner Institutions (offering a variety of business units for selection):
+Suggested Host Institutions (offering a variety of business units for selection):

 What type of units can I select?